×

 If you are thinking about moving to Sapporo, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Sapporo can vary greatly depending on the location and size of the property.
 For a single-bedroom apartment in the city center, the monthly rent is typically around 50,000 to 80,000 Japanese Yen.
 If you're looking outside of the city center, the rent for a similar apartment can drop to around 30,000 to 50,000 Yen.
 If you're interested in buying property, the average price per square meter in the city center is approximately 500,000 Yen, while outside of the city center it's around 300,000 Yen.
-However, these prices can fluctuate based on the current real estate market," explained one expat living in Sapporo, Japan.
+However, these prices can fluctuate based on the current real estate market," remarked one expat who made the move to Sapporo.

 Should I buy or rent a home in Sapporo?